vladsdamnmemory/vladsdamnmemory-lit/README.md

         viewportWatcher = new lit.ViewportWatcher(
                 nodes, // Articles, sections, divs or something (any blocks) menuItems, // Navigation items
-                parseInt(getComputedStyle(document.getElementById("nav")).getPropertyValue("height")), // Extra offset if you've got header on a page fixed to top true // Enable click event listeners to scroll into view );
+                document.getElementById("nav").getBoundingClientRect().height, // Extra offset if you've got header on a page fixed to the top true // Enable click event listeners to scroll into view );
     }, false);